mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ## The rest of the theme

 The upper half of the theme contains the metadata and preview image of the currently selected game.
-All of them are simple, fixed elements, which will make adding them way easier.
+The components here will consist of simple elements, like Image and Text, which will make adding them way easier.

-You can place all these elements under the main `FocusScope` hierarchially, or you could create a containing Item if you wish.
+You can place all these elements directly under the main `FocusScope`, or you could create a containing Item if you wish.
 I'll do the former to keep the guide shorter.

 As for accessing the actual game data, we can use the properties of `api.currentGame` for metadata information, and `api.currentGame.assets` for the assets.
 You can find all the available fields listed in the [API reference](api.md).